pplulee/appleid_auto/README.md

 which will get the task list from the API at regular intervals and deploy docker containers (one container for each account);
-3. The program **needs to use Chrome webdriver**, it is recommended to use the Docker version [selenium/standalone-chrome](https://hub.docker.com/r/selenium/standalone-chrome), the docker deployment command is as follows, please modify the parameters according to your needs.
+3. The program **needs to use Chrome webdriver**, it is recommended to use the Docker version [selenium/standalone-chrome](https://hub.docker.com/r/selenium/standalone-chrome), the docker deployment command is as follows, please modify the parameters according to your needs.(Only supports x86_64, if you are using ARM, try [seleniarm/standalone-chromium](https://hub.docker.com/r/seleniarm/standalone-chromium) or use cluster grid: [sahuidhsu/selenium-grid-docker](https://github.com/sahuidhsu/selenium-grid-docker))
 ```bash
 docker run -d --name=webdriver --log-opt max-size=1m --log-opt max-file=1 --shm-size="2g" --restart=always -e SE_NODE_MAX_SESSIONS=10 -e SE_NODE_OVERRIDE_MAX_SESSIONS=true -e SE_SESSION_RETRY_INTERVAL=1 -e SE_VNC_VIEW_ONLY=1 -p 4444:4444 -p 5900:5900 selenium/standalone-chrome
 ```